 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities in the financial statements and the amounts of expenses during the reported years.
-The most significant estimates in the Company's financial statements relate to accruals for research and development expenses, valuation of stock-based compensation awards, purchase price allocation related to the Acquisition and the Private Placement Warrants fair value revaluation.
+The most significant estimates in the Company's financial statements relate to accruals for research and development expenses, valuation of stock-based compensation awards, purchase price allocation related to the Acquisition and the Private Placement Warrants fair value revaluation; estimates used in the IPR&D impairment assessment for calculating the fair value of the Company's assets by using discounted cash flow incorporate the Company's estimated post-tax weighted average cost of capital, amounts and timing of projected future cash flows that are influenced by the expected outcome of research and development activities, the probability of success and timing in gaining regulatory approval, size of the potential market and the Company's specific market share.
 These estimates and assumptions are based on current facts, future expectations, and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
 Actual results may differ materially and adversely from these estimates.

-The full extent to which the Israel-Hamas war may directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are uncertain, as well as the economic impact on local, regional, national and international markets.
+The full extent to which Israel's war with Hamas and Hezbollah may directly or indirectly impact the Company's business, results of operations and financial condition will depend on future developments that are uncertain, as well as the economic impact on local, regional, national and international markets.